 Much like the witches of old, if you take the same type of hallucinogenic herbs they did, you’re likely to have a similar reaction.
 This probably explains the experiences of today’s witches who claim they can fly.

 Many of the herbs witches used contain tropane alkaloids — mandrake, datura, and belladonna.
-The psychedelic experience these herbs induce are characteristically dark and sinister.
-Unlike conventional psychedelics, they induce hallucinations with no correlation with waking reality.
+The psychedelic experience these herbs induce is characteristically dark and sinister.
+Unlike conventional psychedelics, they cause hallucinations with no correlation with waking reality.

 They’re true deliriants — creating visions that are impossible to differentiate from reality and most often involve beings with malicious intent towards the user.

 Let’s take a closer look at some of the old-time favorites, starting with European mandrake.